Spectroscopy of TOI-1259B -- an unpolluted white dwarf companion to an inflated warm Saturn: Analysis and results

 The reduced one-dimensional spectrum of the white dwarf is shown in the top right panel of Fig.~\ref{fig:summary}.
 Outlier data were removed by visual inspection.
 The light red bands indicate regions where telluric features are expected.
 Hydrogen features in the Balmer series that are present are labeled (H-$\alpha$, -$\beta$, -$\gamma$, -$\delta$, -$\epsilon$).
 The spectrum lacks any features of helium or metals.
 Because of the presence of the hydrogen features and the absence of other lines, we classify this white dwarf as a DA white dwarf.

 We use the open source package \texttt{wdtools} \citep{Chandra2020}\footnote{\url{https://wdtools.readthedocs.io/}}, which is designed to fit DA white dwarf spectra and derive the effective temperature, T$_{\rm eff}$, and surface gravity, log\textit{g}.
+This software interfaces with theoretical spectra computed by \cite{Tremblay2009,Koester2010}.
 We use the Generative Fitting Pipeline (GFP) method.
 To build this method \citet{Chandra2020} use private state-of-the-art atmospheric models to create initial synthetic spectra and fit them to SDSS spectra.
 For computational efficiency they use a neural network adapted for white dwarf spectra to generate more synthetic spectra as a part of the fitting process.
 They reserve 1 percent of their SDSS spectra for validation of the neural network model and obtain a relative error of less than $0.01$ in normalized flux units across all pixels.

 With the ability to generate unlimited high-quality synthetic spectra, they utilize an MCMC algorithm to sample the posterior and select the highest likelihood (lowest $\chi_r^2$) fit for the labels of effective temperature and log\textit{g}.
 The MCMC is able to take in a prior for the effective temperature in order to inform the fit.